ProfRandom/WCB-Dev/DEV Queue/Progression Plan.md

 # General To-Dos
-1. Port Ontosomy over from -DEV
+1. Port Animotics over from -DEV

 # From Volume 1-5e
-1. Galaxy type and Ontosomy
+1. Galaxy type and Animotics

 # From Volume 2-5e